 Enjoy cooking a selection of dishes inspired by my Indian upbringing; easy recipes that you can dish up in your home and have great fun!
 Food should be fun.
-Choose from some interesting short evening courses: north-south Indian curries, finger (licking) food, bread & rice, chatnis, to name a few and a 3- or 4-course-meal...
+Choose from some interesting short evening courses for family-friends; in your home & corporate team events: north-south inspired, 3-classic-Curries; 3-course-meal, 3-vegetarian-curries...

 "We had an amazing evening!
 The cooking class was really interesting and fun.
 Parul was really nice, helpful and patient.
 She explained everything we needed to know and was always on our side when we needed some help.
 We managed to cook an amazing dinner with 4 different indian dishes!
 It was delicious!
 We had a lot of fun and I can recommend this experience to everyone!
 It's definitely worth trying:)"

-Go shopping..for Christmas just round the corner.
-Gift someone a unique Spice Box; a special Rolling pin just like my grandmother’s; a Paneer Press to make cheese yourself or one of the many Spice mixtures and Chutneys.
-How about a Gift Voucher for a private class or a Take-away dinner just for 2?
+Plenty of unique gifts to choose for Christmas...my 2 NEW products: a Starter-Kit and an Indian Chai-Set!
+Or how about a colorful Spice Box; a special Rolling pin just like my grandmother’s; a Paneer Press to make cheese yourself or one of the many Spice mixtures and Chatnis.
+For a unique experience to take with you - a Gift Voucher for a private course or a Take-away dinner for 2?